Imanolasolo/printf/README.md

 _printf

 _printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that Holberton School cohort 2 students have learned since starting the program on MaySeptember 20, 2021.
+This project is an application of the C programming knowledge that Holberton School cohort 16 students have learned since starting the program on September 20, 2021.

 Prototype: int _printf(const char *, ...);